nodech/gpg-setup/readme.md

 you wont be able to decrypt that data, so you might want to keep it alive for some time, and communicate key updates well.
-  7. Disable your old keys, because some services might still use first secret key that is available in keychain.
+  7. Disable your old keys, because some services might still use first secret key that is available in the keychain.
      - `gpg --edit-key keyid`
      - `gpg> disable`